 Posted on Friday, July 23rd, 2010

-David Waters, GBG Director, Suzy Elkins, GBG Marketing Manager, John Chitty, specialist veterinarian, and Ruth Manvell, virologist, are in Russia on a veterinary inspection of the bustards planned for release on Salisbury Plain later this year.
+David Waters, drug GBG Director, Suzy Elkins, GBG Marketing Manager, John Chitty, specialist veterinarian, and Ruth Manvell, virologist, are in Russia on a veterinary inspection of the bustards planned for release on Salisbury Plain later this year.
 David has sent the following update:

 “Yesterday the GBG’s vet, John Chitty, examined the nine bustard eggs which had failed to hatch this year.
 There are always a number of eggs which do not hatch and in itself this is not concerning.
 It is however important to learn when an egg died, or whether it was merely infertile.